Skip to content

 If compaction fails:

-• Check that the LLM plugin is configured correctly
+• Check that the LLM is configured correctly

 • Ensure you have API access for the compaction model